dect-e/howto-dect/index.md

 - **PARK** (Portable Access Rights Keys):
   *TODO*
 - **IPEI** (International Portable Equipment Identity):
-  The IPEI is a 36 Bit Unique Identifier for the PP, consisting of 16 bits EMC (Equipment Manufacturer's Code) and 20 Bits PSN (Portable Serial Number) and is issued by the manufacturer.
-The Decimal representation should constist of 5 digits EMC, 7 digits PSN and one digit modulo 11 sum.
+  The IPEI is a 36 Bit unique identifier for the PP, consisting of 16 bits EMC (Equipment Manufacturer's Code) and 20 Bits PSN (Portable Serial Number) and is issued by the manufacturer.
+The decimal representation should consist of 5 digits EMC, 7 digits PSN and one digit modulo 11 sum.